-An invitation to enroll in a Division course in any of the disciplines for which flexibility is an obvious requirement (i.e. ballet, modern/contemporary dance, jazz dance, etc.) comes with the expectation that flexibility will be improved upon continuously and that, for example, 3 splits at a minimum of 180 degrees from the start of the creation process will be required for uncompromised casting.
+An invitation to enrol in a Closed course in any of the disciplines for which flexibility is an obvious requirement (e.g. ballet, modern/contemporary dance, jazz dance, etc.) comes with the expectation that flexibility will be improved upon continuously and that, for example, 3 splits at a minimum of 180 degrees from the start of the creation process will be required for uncompromised casting.

-Parent(s) and Division students pledge to ensure understanding of and adherence to the following policies:
+Parent(s) and students pledge to ensure understanding of and adherence to the policies that include:

 Course Change/Drop Policy:

-Less than excellent participation (i.e. effort, attendance, etc.) in any course will lead to dismissal from that course.
-Dismissal from, or dropping any course in the prescribed Division Program will result in loss of Division benefits* and may require a reassessment of other parts of the remaining program.
-A drop fee, a charge for each class taken, and any other fees accumulated from participation (i.e. competition entry fees, costume fees, etc.) for each dropped course, will be assigned to the student’s account.
+Less than excellent participation (e.g. effort, attendance, etc.) in any course will lead to dismissal from that course.
+Dismissal from, or dropping any course in the prescribed Program can result in loss of Closed program benefits* and may require a reassessment of other parts of the remaining program.
+A drop fee, a charge for each class taken, and any other fees accumulated from participation (e.g. competition entry fees, costume fees, etc.) for each dropped course, will be assigned to the student’s account.

-* Benefits include all P.T.D. fee reductions, i.e. maximum 13% versus 10% multiple course discount, and the $7000 versus the regular $8000 Fee Ceiling and application of any fees previously waived due to P.T.D. status.
+* Benefits include all fee reductions, e.g. maximum 13% versus 10% multiple course discount, and the Special Fee Ceiling versus the regular Fee Ceiling and application of any fees previously waived due to P.T.D. status.

 The readiness of each individual member will determine casting for each performance.
 In the case of a rehearsal close to a performance, or a rehearsal that is for some other reason critical, a single absence (or instance of substandard participation) for any reason can lead to exclusion from an upcoming performance; whereas, a cast member who has missed rehearsals over the course of the year may lose no opportunities to perform.
 This policy allows for the timely preparation of numbers for performing and teaches students professional performers’ working realities.